KarlKadji/IBM-Data-Analyst-Capstone-Project/README.md

-# Tomorrow's Tech SKills: What's Hot and What's Next | Stack Overflow Developer Survey 📊
+# Tomorrow's Tech Skills: What's Hot and What's Next | Stack Overflow Developer Survey 📊

 A comprehensive capstone project analyzing current and future technology trends using the Stack Overflow Developer Survey dataset.
 This project demonstrates end-to-end data analysis skills from collection to presentation, providing strategic insights for technology consulting and business decision-making.